 Be sure to take note of the stipulated timeframe that is clearly stated in the Contract of Sale (usually 10-21 days).
 In the event the completed Contract of Sale is not received within the specified time frame, the property will be released onto the market.

 Sign and Return the Contract

-Ensure that each page of the contract is signed as required by your lawyer.
+Ensure that each page of the contract is signed as required by your legal representative or agent.
 You will want to take note of the tracking number provided by your courier so that you can track the document while it is in transit.